Can I get prescriptions through LIVI?

 How much will my prescription cost me?

-For patients who use the LIVI private service:
+For patients using the LIVI pay-as-you-go service:

 How do I get my prescription?

-You can have your prescribed medication delivered to you chosen address by our pharmacy partner, or you can collect it from a pharmacy.
+You can have your prescribed medication delivered to you chosen address by our pharmacy partner, or you can collect it directly from a pharmacy.
 The GP will ask you which you prefer during your consultation.